opendocsg/opendoc-supreme-court-judgements/2019_SGHC_84/report.md

 ### The law

-26     The general rule is that the only grounds to challenge a determination of an expert whom the parties agreed are as follows (see _Poh Cheng Chew v K P Koh & Partners Pte Ltd and another_ (“_Poh Cheng Chew_”) at \[36\]):
+26     The general rule is that the only grounds to challenge a determination of an expert whom the parties agreed are as follows (see _Poh Cheng Chew v K P Koh & Partners Pte Ltd and another_  [2014] 2 SLR 573 (“_Poh Cheng Chew_”) at \[36\]):

 (a)     material departure from instructions;